GuillaumeFavelier/arKiller/README.md

 Albion Online Killboard Bot
 ===========================

-Self_hosted Discord bot written in Python that provides a killboard for the selected alliance.
+Self-hosted Discord bot written in Python that provides a killboard for the selected alliance.

 Installation instructions
 -------------------------